KaazDW/TodoList/README.md

 <img src="https://github.com/KaazDW/TodoList/blob/main/assets/img/Capture.PNG">

 Note for myself : I forgot to do the function for display when a task is done.
-I need to fixe that.

 - Kaaz